 - Examples of virtual power plants exist in the United States, Europe, and Australia.

 Did you know?
 South Australia has the world’s largest Virtual Power Plant with a network of 50,000 solar and Tesla Powerwall home battery systems all working together as a single power plant.

-What is the goal or objective of a VPP?
+What is the goal or objective of a Virtual Power Plant?

 - The objective of a VPP is to relieve the load on the grid by smartly distributing the power generated by the individual units during periods of peak load.
 Additionally, the combined power generation and power consumption of the networked units in the Virtual Power Plant is traded on the energy exchange.